Bamix Classic Immersion Blender

 |---|---|---|

-| blending shaft stainless steel shaft; immersible well past the blade | Stainless Steel (304 / 18-8) | Yes |
+| blending shaft stainless steel shaft, grade unspecified by manufacturer; immersible well past the blade | Stainless Steel grade unspecified | Yes primary |

-| head / blade guard (bell) stainless steel head surrounding the blade | Stainless Steel (304 / 18-8) | Yes |
+| head / blade guard (bell) stainless steel head surrounding the blade, grade unspecified by manufacturer | Stainless Steel grade unspecified | Yes primary |

-| blades (multi-purpose / beater / whisk) interchangeable Swiss-made stainless steel attachments | Stainless Steel (304 / 18-8) | Yes |
+| blades (multi-purpose / beater / whisk) interchangeable Swiss-made stainless steel attachments, grade unspecified by manufacturer | Stainless Steel grade unspecified | Yes primary |

-| motor housing / handle sealed PA6 nylon body; stays above the food line, never contacts food | Plastic (other / unspecified) | No |
+| motor housing / handle sealed PA6 nylon body; stays above the food line, never contacts food | Plastic other / unspecified | No |

 Pros